End mill: Geometry

 Though PCD veins is not a coating, some end mills are manufactured with a 'vein' of polycrystalline diamond.
 The vein is formed in a high temperature-high pressure environment.
 The vein is formed in a blank and then the material is ground out along the vein to form the cutting edge.
 Although the tools can be very costly, they can last many times longer than other tooling.

 Advances in end mill coatings are being made, however, with coatings such as Amorphous Diamond and nanocomposite PVD coatings beginning to be seen at high-end shops (as of 2004).

 Although coatings have a typical color, manufacturers may modify the coating process or add additives to change the appearance without affecting the performance as part of their branding.
 Bright blues, reds and turquoise are among the "unnatural" colors.

 End mills are typically made on CNC (computer numeric controlled) tool and cutter grinder machines under high-pressure lubricants such as water, water-soluble oil, and high-flashpoint oil.
 Grinding inside the machine is accomplished with abrasive wheels mounted on a spindle (and in some cases, multiple spindles).
 Depending on what material is being ground, these wheels are made with industrial diamond (when grinding tungsten carbide), cubic boron nitride (when grinding cobalt steel), and other materials (when grinding, for instance, ceramics), set in a bond (sometimes copper).

-Flute types

-Single: Is used to remove lots of material at a very fast rate.
-Traditionally used in a roughing operation.

-2 Flute: Allows for more chips to be removed from the part.
-Primarily used in slotting and pocketing operations in non-ferrous materials.